EyeOfMidas/doxen/README.md

 ### Installation

 To set up your own instance of doxen, just copy the **setup/apache2_doxen** vhost definition to your apache2 configuration.

-For the database, create the user **doxen**.
-The default db name is "doxen", make sure the user has select, insert and delete.
+For me this is
+    sudo cp setup/apache2_doxen /etc/apache2/sites-available/
+    sudo ln -s /etc/apache2/sites-available/apache2_doxen /etc/apache2/sites-enabled/001-doxen
+    sudo /etc/init.d/apache2 restart

 The mysql database setup script is in **setup/mysql_db.sql** and will create the required database and tables.
+Make sure to change the default user password in this file, just replace 'doxenpassword'.
+    mysql -u root -p < setup/mysql_db.sql

 The code should be placed in **/var/www/doxen**.
+The **config.inc** file has configuration information, make sure that the database password here matches what you changed the password to in the database script.

+Once you are setup, delete the entire **setup** folder as you will no longer need it.